3bdallahai/customer_feedback_sentiment/README.md

 ### Results and Next Steps

 - While the model achieved **81% accuracy** on the training set, its **56% accuracy** on the test set indicated overfitting.
+After this, a **pretrained BERT model** was also applied, but the results were still **56%** on the test set, leading us to realize that the issue likely lies in the data itself.
+Due to time constraints, we continued with the same accuracy for the final deliverables.
-Future steps include:
+- Future steps include:
-  - Implementing regularization techniques to mitigate overfitting.
+  - Investigating and improving the data quality or collecting more diverse data.
-  - Exploring deep learning models to improve generalization, including experimenting with **neural networks** for better performance.
+  - Further exploring deep learning models to improve generalization, including experimenting with **neural networks** for better performance.

 ---